johnnietse/PACMAN-game-project/README.md

 # Pac-Man Game

 This project is a simple Pac-Man-style game.
 It involves Pac-Man navigating through a maze, collecting dots while avoiding ghosts.
-The project demonstrates fundamental C++ programming concepts, including file handling, arrays, and game mechanics such as collision detection and AI behavior.
+The project demonstrates fundamental C and C++ programming concepts, including file handling, arrays, and game mechanics such as collision detection and AI behavior.

 ## Features